 Marrey Bikes Store Bike to Work scheme is designed to help both employers and employees take advantage of the Governments cycle to work tax initiativee.
 The cycle to work scheme is targeted at companies which anticipate three or more Bike to Work transactions in any particular month.

-If your employer or company is not part of the Bike to Work scheme and if you wish to buy a bike through the Government cycle to work scheme, you have the following two options:
+If your employer or company is not part of the Bike to Work scheme and if you wish to buy a bike through the Government cycle to work scheme.

 These are subject to Terms and Conditions